Introduction

 (arg1, arg2, arg3) -> arg1.instanceMethod(arg2, arg3)

-Note: However, a lambda expression without any parameters (as seen for the other types) is not applicable to this type of method reference.
+Note: A lambda expression without any parameters is not applicable to this type of method reference.

 Method reference to a constructor